Kazutoshi Satō

-Early life
+Early life and apprentice professional

 Satō was born on June 12, 1978, in Matsudo, Chiba Prefecture.
 The first shogi book he ever read was a book written by shogi professional Hifumi Katō.
 The book was written for beginners and explained the apprentice school system and what it took to become a shogi professional.
-After reading this book, Satō decided to try and become strong enough to become an apprentice professional before graduating from elementary school, but still considered shogi to be just a hobby.
+After reading this book, Satō decided to try to become strong enough to become an apprentice professional before graduating from elementary school, but still considered shogi to be just a hobby.
 As a fourth-grade student, he started traveling to neighboring Kashiwa to practice at the Kashiwa Shogi Center.

 Satō entered the Japan Shogi Association's apprentice school as a student of shogi professional Jun'ichi Kase at the rank of 6-kyū in 1990, was promoted to the rank of 1-dan in 1994 and then obtained full professional status and the rank of 4-dan after finishing second in the 33rd 3-dan League with a record of 14 wins and 4 losses.

+Shogi professional

 Promotion history

 Satō's promotion history is as follows: